Vonage/vivid-3/libs/components/README.md

 ## Quickstart

 ### CDN
-You can import vivid components from CDN.
+You can import vivid components from a CDN.

+Vivid is using [unpkg](https://unpkg.com) and [jsdeliver](https://jsdeliver) to serve the package.
 - https://unpkg.com/@vonage/vivid@next
 - https://cdn.jsdelivr.net/npm/@vonage/vivid@next